Ocean Jasper Glows Under the Black Light!

 We have an ultraviolet lamp that we use for viewing fluorescent minerals.
 One day we decided to use it to view some tumbled stones.
 We were really surprised when we viewed Ocean Jasper.
 Many of the orbs and some of the swirls had a delightful fluorescence - under both short wave and long wave ultraviolet light!

 Not all specimens of ocean jasper glow in ultraviolet light; however, we have viewed a lot of specimens and most of them fluoresce to some degree under both short wave and long wave ultraviolet light.
-(If you use a "black light" purchased at a retail store for party use, you might not see the fluorescence of Ocean Jasper.
-"Black lights" produce a very long wave length UV light that might not produce fluorescence in the jasper.)

 What is Ocean Jasper?